 - Toss everything together with your hands until the oil and spices are evenly distributed over the chickpeas

-- Roast for 15 minutes, removing from the oven and tossing with a spatula half way through.
-If you want them a bit crispier still, throw them in the oven for another 5 minutes
+- Roast for 20 minutes, removing from the oven and tossing with a spatula half way through.
+If you want them a bit crispier still, throw them in the oven for another 5-10 minutes (sometimes different ovens perform differently!)

 *This recipe is gluten free*